Know Your Customer & Anti-Money Laundering Policy

 All NVC Fund Bank personnel with client-facing, transaction-processing, or compliance responsibilities complete AML/CFT training upon onboarding and at least annually thereafter.
 Training covers red flags for money laundering and terrorist financing, sanctions obligations, SAR filing, tipping-off prohibitions, and role-specific obligations.
 NVC Fund Bank maintains a culture where financial crime prevention is a shared institutional responsibility.

-NVC Fund Holding Trust — Compliance Division — March 2026
+NVC Fund Holding Trust — Compliance Division — May 2026